 Thickening your sauce

-This skillet meal keeps well as a leftover and can be stored in a sealed container in the refrigerator for 2 to 3 days.
+Cajun tortellini meal keeps well as a leftover and can be stored in a sealed container in the refrigerator for up to three days.

 - 1 tablespoon olive oil